ecmwf/multio/docs/content/mpi-communicators.rst

 Here a splitting is performed in the communicator 'multio' instead of taking the passed communicator.
 Moreover instead of naming the 'multio', you may also give it a different name.

+If your application is not insisting on splitting on its own and you are free to choose one of the given approaches, the easiest way is to use this approach and configure MPI splitting configuration based.